 “I can’t say enough about the level of service and professionalism I received working with A People’s Choice.
 Emails were always responded to quickly and thoughtfully.
 They really care about the process and helping you get the best result with no up-selling.
 Of course, they can’t provide legal advice, but I was referred to an attorney when I needed some questions answered who was very reasonable and easy to get a hold of as well.
 The process played out according to plan and I ended up saving a lot of money by going with A People’s Choice over an attorney.”

 Get help filing an Ancillary Probate in California!

-Strategic estate planning helps reduce extra steps for family members to go through to complete the probate process.
-First and foremost, creating a living trust can help avoid probate altogether.
-In spite of this, when a person dies without a will or planning their estate, probate will most likely have to be filed.
-With this in mind, when a decedent has property in more than one state, probate is first recorded in the state where they lived.
+Estate planning helps reduce extra steps for family members to go through to complete the probate process.
+First and foremost, creating a living trust can help avoid a probate proceeding altogether.
+Despite this, when a person dies without a will or planning their estate, probate will most likely have to be filed and ancillary administration performed.
+With this in mind, when a decedent has property in more than one state, probate for their real estate is first recorded in the state where they lived (domiciliary probate).
 In other words, the primary probate state is the state of residency.

 Filing Ancillary Probate in California

 Once a personal representative or estate executor is appointed and issued letters by the court, they can open probate in each state the decedent holds title to real property.
 The personal representative files the probated will as a foreign document in the out-of-state court.
 The personal representative will therefore perform the roles of a foreign executor.
 More specifically, the personal representative submits an exemplified copy of the will in the ancillary probate case with the secondary court.